You’ve found our list of the best online team building games for remote teams.

-To play Virtual Charades with remote teams, prepare a set of links that go to Google Image pages or use a random image generator.
+To play Virtual Charades, prepare a set of links that go to Google Image pages or use a random image generator.
 On each player’s turn, that player must act out what they see in the image and the player’s teammates can guess each one to earn points.
 Rinse and repeat until you are all out of fun.

 Here are some frustrating office words you can use as prompts for your game: